sao-git/rectangles/README.md

 A “homework” repository, i.e. a simple demonstration of learning how to do a few intermediate things in Rust, including:

-* Custom types, traits, and modules
+* Custom types and traits
+* Modules
 * Generic programming, with trait boundaries
 * Lifetimes
+* Doc comments

 Compile with `cargo build`.